 Confirmation that the order was received.
-Possible values are ${\tt Yes}$ and ${\tt No}.$ This field is required.
+Possible values are Yes and No. This field is required.

-Label Type picklist
+Order Type picklist

-Order_Type__c Create, Filter, Group, Nillable, Sort, Update
+Order Type c Create, Filter, Group, Nillable, Sort, Update

 The type of order that you're submitting for processing and activation.
-Possible values are Initial, Add-On, Reduction, Cancellation Order, Upgrade
+Possible values are Initial, Add-On, Reduction, Cancellation Order, Upgrade - Partner App, and Upgrade - Org Edition.
+Specify Upgrade - Partner App for a renewal order.
+Specify Upgrade - Org Edition for an upgrade order.
+This field is required.